Skip to main content

 1. 90 mins

-Chairs: Homayra Tavares, Petroreconcavo; Luis Quintero, Halliburton
+Chairs: Homayra Tavares, Petroreconcavo; Luis Quintero, Oilfield Development Specialists (ODS)

 Well Integrity (WI) during the well life focuses on the continued good health of the well to ensure continued production/injection while at the same time mitigating risks of uncontrolled flow of formation fluids to the surface or to other sub-surface permeable zones.
 From the regulatory point of view, WI is also an essential requirement in the operation of the well, and especially critical for plug and abandonment.